Janie Dee

 Award-Winning Actress

-Janie Dee is an award-winning British actress, singer and musical theatre performer, characterised by her extraordinary versatility in acclaimed work on stage, film, television and radio.
+Janie Dee is a multi award-winning actress and singer, characterised by her extraordinary versatility in acclaimed work on stage, film, television and radio.

 'Is there a more enchanting actress on the British stage than Janie Dee?
 She combines good nature, good humour, an unforced charm and un-selfconscious sensuality with a sense of mischief.'